nliaudat/ch_fr_aquafri/README.md

 ## Principle

-It replace qwat_vl tables in views (without touching original) with a correspondance table containing the original id and the AquaFri's code.
+It replace qwat_vl tables in views with a correspondance table containing the original id and the AquaFri's code.

 Sample for status table